Anemia, a condition characterised by a deficiency in red blood cells, can lead to reduced oxygen flow to the body's organs.

 He pointed out that the World Health Organisation (WHO) recommended non-invasive screening methods, such as the HemoQ device, to measure haemoglobin levels.

-Though Malaysia previously had policies to screen adolescents in schools, these efforts were disrupted by the pandemic, and Dr Yazid hoped these initiatives would be resumed soon.
+Though Malaysia previously had policies to screen adolescents in schools, these efforts were disrupted by the pandemic and Dr Yazid hopes these initiatives would be resumed soon.

-As the data showed, increased awareness and proactive measures were essential to improving the health of the nation’s children and vulnerable populations.
+As the data showed, increased awareness and proactive measures are essential to improving the health of the nation’s children and vulnerable populations.